dominicsayers/foreplay/README.md

 A quick walk-though of this configuration:

 1. I'm deploying the `master` branch of the Github project `git@github.com:Xenapto/xendata.git`
-1. I'm making an SSH connection to my production servers with the username `xenapto` and the keyfile in `~/.ssh/id_circleci_github` on the machine I'm deploying from
+1. I'm making an SSH connection to my production servers with the username `xenapto` and the keyfile in `~/.ssh/id_circleci_github` which lives on the machine I'm deploying from
 2. I'm deploying to the directory `~/apps/xendata` (`%a` is expanded to the name of the app)
-3. In this file I'm defining the `production` environment.
+3. In this config file I'm defining the `production` environment.
 I could also define a `staging` section if I wanted to.
 3. On each server I'm creating a `database.yml` file with the contents of the `database` section of this config
 4. I'm creating a `resque.yml` file from the contents of the `resque` section
-5. I'm deplying three different types of server.
+5. I'm deploying three different types of server.
 The roles are `web`, `auxiliary` and `largeserver`.
 These names are completely arbitrary.
 I can deploy all or one of these roles.
 6. Each role contains a list of servers and any overrides to the default settings
 7. For instance the `web` role is deployed to `sandham.xenapto.net`.
-The database is on the same machine (`localhost`).
+For that server the database is on the same machine (`localhost`).
 The Foreman `concurrency` setting defines which workers from my Procfile are launched on that server.
 8. Note that in the `auxiliary` role I am deploying to two servers.
 On the second (`edrich.xenapto.net`) I'm using port 10022 for SSH instead of the default.

 General format: